 Their sound also has special significance for me.
 As our grandfather's health declined, my brother recorded the sound of peepers in a nearby pond so that he, though bedridden, could also enjoy their call.
 My brother sat by his bedside and they listened to the recording together, bringing Grandpa some feelings of peace in the last days of his life.
 That act of love has always held a special place in my heart and further deepened my respect for my brother.

 So every spring when I hear the peepers, I am reminded not only of the joyous onset of spring, but of an true act of compassion by one of the greatest men in my life.
 And having loved ones with character like that is truly something to be very grateful for.

 |Image: Okay, so maybe not an actual |

 spring peeper, but still quite lovable 😊

-This post is part of the daily gratitude practice I am currently developing.
+This post is part of the gratitude practice I have been working on since the beginning of 2018.
 Curious?
 You can read all about it at ByChanceBuddhism!